 You may be aware that communication is not merely verbal.
-In fact it is only 45% to 40% of total conversation.
-Majority of conversation is non verbal which includes body language, your external appearance, your style stamen, your clothes etc. By this logic, it also includes your health, figure and vital statistics.
-If you have strong arms, big biceps, great looking butt you will be appreciated and admired and in turn it will give the confidence and the attraction in your looks.
+In fact it is only 40% to 45% of total conversation.
+Majority of conversation is non verbal which includes body language, your external appearance, your style statement, your clothes etc. By this logic, it also includes your health, figure and vital statistics.
+If you have strong arms, big biceps and great looking butt, you will be appreciated and admired and in turn it will give the confidence and the attraction in your looks.

-Therefore, get a gym membership or workout at home.
-Whatever is your chosen style, it should done regularly.
+Therefore, you should get yourself a gym membership or workout at home.
+Whatever is your chosen style, it should be done regularly.
 Working out and getting back in shape may be a core aspect of your confidence levels.

 This is especially recommended, If you think that your low self-worth is because of not so smart looks, start dealing with it right away by joining a gym or exercising at home.